ErhanFuchedzhiev/azure-cloud-migration-and-architecture-project/docs/01-create-azure-vm.md

 # Exercise: Create a Virtual Machine (Azure Portal)

 ## Objective
-The goal of this exercise is to demonstrate how to **create and configure a Windows Server Virtual Machine** using the Azure Portal.
+This exercise is part of the **Plan and Create Infrastructure** phase.
-This forms part of the UK Research Company’s cloud migration case study.
+It demonstrates manual deployment of a baseline virtual machine before automating infrastructure creation with Azure CLI and Bicep in subsequent exercises.

 ---